 Collin County has experienced rapid population growth in recent decades.
 Projections show population continuing to increase from approximately 1 million in 2020 to over 2 million by 2050.

-Developing a cohesive roadway network and planning for future growth can take years, which is why the thoroughfare plan must consider both today's major transportation facilities as well as future planning and development needs.
+Developing a cohesive roadway network and planning for future growth can take years, which is why the thoroughfare plan considers both today's major transportation facilities as well as future planning and development needs.

-The proposed update better aligns with the thoroughfare plans of local cities and adjacent counties, and minimizes, wherever possible, impacts to planned and future developments, existing floodplains, existing property lines, and other environmental factors.
+The update better aligns the county's Thoroughfare Plan with the thoroughfare plans of local cities and adjacent counties, and minimizes, wherever possible, impacts to planned and future developments, existing floodplains, existing property lines, and other environmental factors.

 Click the topics below to learn more.